cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-The calculation of time from process table entries is sensitive to
-Daylight Savings Time (Summer/Winter Time) so calculations could be an
-hour off.
-This is for now a bug to be fixed.

 #### ttime_range

+**Description**: Range of integers matching the total elapsed time of a
+process.

+This is total accumulated time for a process.

 **Type**: irange [int,int]

 **Allowed input range**: `0,2147483647`

-**Description**: Range of integers matching the total elapsed time of a
-process

 **Example**: